-Highdown Gardens is situated between Ferring and Goring nestled on the South Downs and operated by Adur and Worthing Council.Put Highdown Gardens into our Worthing vacation planner to see other points of interest to visit during your vacation in Worthing.
+Highdown Gardens is situated between Ferring and Goring nestled on the South Downs and operated by Adur and Worthing Council.A visit to Highdown Gardens represents just the start of the adventure when you use our Worthing online trip builder to plot your vacation.

 These stunningly beautiful gardens on downland countryside overlooking the sea, are one of the least known gardens in the area, but it is one that offers a unique collection of rare plants and trees.
 In fact the whole garden has been deemed a National Collection.